Field Note: Grief MisXdressed

 It is a common repeated realization.
 Our society doesn’t grieve what it won’t acknowledge or are improperly labeling.

 That I was jealous.
-They are jealous.
+They were jealous.
 That I was selfish.
-They are selfish.
+They were selfish.
 That I was dramatic.
-They are dramatic.
+They were dramatic.
 That I was difficult.
-They are difficult.
+They were difficult.
+That I was crazy.
+That they were crazy.
+That I was a bitch.
+They were assholes.
 That I should be grateful.
 They are ungrateful.

 Gratitude demanded.
 Grief not allowed.